5 (6 Reviews)

 🌡️ Weather and Temperature

 • Summer Days (June to September): 5°C to 20°C across Spiti Valley.
-Days are pleasant but evenings cool sharply at altitude
+Days are pleasant but evenings cool sharply at altitude — even in July

 🏔 Altitude and Acclimatisation

-• Medical Fitness: This trip is not suitable for participants with serious cardiac, pulmonary, or hypertensive conditions.
-A doctor's clearance is strongly recommended for anyone with pre-existing health concerns
+• Medical Fitness: This Spiti Valley Full Circuit is not suitable for participants with serious cardiac, pulmonary, or hypertensive conditions

 • Fitness Requirement: Participants should be able to walk 3 to 5 km on uneven terrain without difficulty.
-No technical trekking experience required
+No technical trekking experience required for the Spiti Full Circuit

 🚗 Road and Transportation

-• Road Conditions: Mountain roads on the Spiti Full Circuit are narrow, unmetalled in sections, and carry real exposure on one side.
-These are active PWD and BRO roads — not tourist highways.
-Participants with severe motion sickness should carry appropriate medication
+• Road Conditions: Kinnaur and Spiti Valley roads are narrow, unmetalled in sections, and carry real exposure on one side for long stretches.
+These are active PWD and BRO mountain roads — not tourist highways.
+Motion sickness medication is recommended for sensitive travellers

-• Road Closures: Kunzum Pass and Kinnaur sections can close without notice due to snowfall, landslides, or BRO operations.
-BackpackerXP will reroute where possible but extended stays may occur
+• Road Closures: Kunzum Pass and Kinnaur sections of the Spiti Full Circuit can close without notice due to snowfall, landslides, or BRO operations.
+Alternative routing or extended stays may be required

 🏠 Accommodation Standards